-I’ve been making slow cooker pot roast as long as I can remember.
-But in the beginning I was doing it all wrong.
+I’ve been making slow cooker pot roast for as long as I can remember.
+But in the beginning, I was doing it all wrong.

 Another mistake was using onion powder and garlic powder in place of the real thing.
-Those have their place but not here.
-The fresh onion and garlic and so much flavor.
+Those have their place, but not here.
+The fresh onion and garlic add so much flavor to a pot roast.

-And have you ever tried pot roast with fresh herbs?
-It’s so much better than dried so it’s worth the splurge.
+And have you ever tried crock pot roast with fresh herbs?
+It’s so much better than dried, so it’s worth the splurge.
 You can often even find them bundled together in a blended package to make this slow cooker pot roast recipe even easier.

-Then last but not least the vegetables.
+Last but not least—the vegetables.
 I was always adding potatoes in cubes and using Russet potatoes.
 How does that turn out in the end?
 Potato soup!
-Instead use a waxier a potato (Yukons) and keep the potatoes whole will help keep your potatoes moist, but not gluey.
-Cut them up at the end if you’d like, or just serve them whole no one will care.
+Instead, using a waxier potato (Yukons) and keeping the potatoes whole will help keep your potatoes moist, but not gluey.
+Cut them up at the end if you’d like, or just serve them whole.

 Everyone will be too busy savoring each bite to care about the potato size details.
 This is the ultimate pot roast recipe!
 Simple ingredients yet layers of rich, satisfying flavor.